jbinto/blog/source/_posts/2014-03-24-loading-toronto-bikeways-data-into-postgis.markdown

 ## Working with shapefiles

-Lately, I've been working with the [City of Toronto's open data catalogue](http://toronto.ca/open), specifically the Bikeways route data.
-The route data is provided in the form of an [ESRI Shapefile](https://en.wikipedia.org/wiki/Shapefile), a once proprietary format, now an open standard.
+I've been working with the [City of Toronto's open data catalogue](http://toronto.ca/open), specifically the Bikeways route data.
+The route data is provided as an [ESRI Shapefile](https://en.wikipedia.org/wiki/Shapefile), a once proprietary format, now an open standard.

 If you go to the Toronto open data site, you'll see there are two shapefiles provided: "MTM 3 Degree Zone 10, NAD27" and "WGS84 (Latitude/Longitude)".
-After [a short crash course on coordinate systems and projections](http://daniel-azuma.com/articles/georails/part-4), the Clarke 1866 ellipsoid and other GIS trivia, I found I'm in luck.
-WGS84 is what Google Maps uses, so I already have the data in the format I need it in.
+After [a short crash course on coordinate systems and projections](http://daniel-azuma.com/articles/georails/part-4), I found I'm in luck: WGS84 is what Google Maps uses, so the data is already in the correct format.

-Shapefiles are actually fairly simple, once you can crack them open with something.

-There are open source tools you can use to convert from this format to something more usable, such as [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) (if you've ever used Google Earth or the Maps API, you're familiar with KML).
+There are open source tools you can use to convert from shapefiles to something more usable, such as [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) (if you've ever used Google Earth or the Maps API, you're familiar with KML).
 There's also a newer format called [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON), which I'll be using.
 In a stroke of luck, the Google Maps team just recently (March 2014) announced support for GeoJSON, through it's new [Data Layer](https://developers.google.com/maps/documentation/javascript/datalayer) functionality.

 The first naive approach I took was to just dump the whole file into GeoJSON.